florisoft/User.Manuals/LOGISTICS/PDA Pickorder Locatie (M102)/PDA Pickorder location manual ENG.md

-Pickorders can also be grouped by location
+Pickorders can also be grouped by location.

 <img src="mediaEN/pict10.png" />

-The location can of course also be printed on the pick order packing list or sticker
+The location can also be printed on the pick order packing list or sticker.

 <img src="mediaEN/pict11.png" />